V-1 flying bomb: Deception

 On 16 June 1944 British double agent Garbo (Juan Pujol) was requested by his German controllers to give information on the sites and times of V-1 impacts, with similar requests made to the other German agents in Britain, Brutus (Roman Czerniawski) and Tate (Wulf Schmidt).
-If the Germans had been supplied these data, they would have been able to adjust their aim and correct any shortfall.
+If the Germans had been supplied this data, they would have been able to adjust their aim and correct any shortfall.
 However, the double agents would have been endangered because there was no plausible reason why they could not supply accurate data; the impacts would be common knowledge amongst Londoners and very likely reported in the press, which the Germans had ready access to through the neutral nations.
 As John Cecil Masterman, chairman of the Twenty Committee, commented, "If, for example, St Paul's Cathedral were hit, it was useless and harmful to report that the bomb had descended upon a cinema in Islington, since the truth would inevitably get through to Germany ..."

 While the British decided how to react, Pujol played for time.
 On 18 June it was decided that the double agents would report the damage caused by V-1s fairly accurately and minimise the effect they had on civilian morale.
 It was also decided that Pujol should avoid giving the times of impacts and should mostly report on those which occurred in the northwest of London, to give the impression to the Germans that they were overshooting the target area.

 While Pujol downplayed the extent of V-1 damage, trouble came from Ostro, an Abwehr agent in Lisbon who pretended to have agents reporting from London.
 He told the Germans that London had been devastated and had been mostly evacuated as a result of enormous casualties.
 The Germans could not perform aerial reconnaissance of London and believed his damage reports in preference to Pujol's.
 They thought that the Allies would make every effort to destroy the V-1 launch sites in France.
 They also accepted Ostros impact reports.
 Due to Ultra, however, the Allies read his messages and adjusted for them.